gillesdegottex/percivaltts/README.md

 ```
 That's because the output of the experiment (the demo of Percival here) will
 appear in a sub-directory of ```exp``` and not within the git repository of the
 code.
-This keeps the generated files out of the code.
+This keeps the code neat and out of generated files.

 Then, to compile the various tools imported in Percival, go in the root
 directory of the source code, and run: